Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 Connect to FPGA
 ===============

-Connect via USB port (not recommended, only if not found in network)
+Connect via USB port (not recommended, only if not found in the network)
 ----
 Power-up your FPGA with the flashed SD card in it.
-Connect an USB cable to the UART port of the FPGA, after that use the following command:
+Connect a USB cable to the UART port of the FPGA, after that use the following command:
 ::
     sudo screen /dev/ttyUSB0 115200

-You should see either the FPGA boot screen, or already the login screen (if not press enter).
+You should see either the FPGA boot screen or already the login screen (if not press enter).
 Login in data:
 user: 'root'
 password: 'Roboy2016'